cybozu-go/meows/docs/design.md

 #### `runsvc.sh` should be executed right after `config.sh`

-We are allowed to execute `runsvc.sh` within about 30 seconds after executing `config.sh`.
+We should execute `runsvc.sh` within about 30 seconds after executing `config.sh`.
 After that, `runsvc.sh` fails to open a connection with GitHub Actions API.
 Note that this behavior is not clearly written in the official documentation and might change unexpectedly.